mattyza/matty-theme-quickswitch/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Adds a "current" CSS class to the current theme's list item.
+* Updates the styling to be WordPress 3.9.1 compatible.

 = 1.2.3 =
 * Cater for WordPress 3.4's preference of the wp_get_theme() and wp_get_themes() functions.
 * Move menu item to the "top-secondary" section and remove unnecessary floating CSS style.